winniechuma/winniechuma/README.md

 👋 Hi, I'm Winnie!
-🎓 Junior at Northeastern University, studying Computer Science and Business Administration 🔭 Aspiring Software developer Enthusiast while utilizing my business skills
+🎓 Rising Senior at Northeastern University, studying Computer Science and Business Administration with a concentration in Supply Chain Management
+🔭 Aspiring Software developer Enthusiast while utilizing my business skills

-I love tackling real-world problems through data analysis and predictive modeling.
-I’m big on continuously learning and building my skills, and believe taking initiative is key to growth.
-(Ask me about growing my technical skills and leadership as a Break Through Tech FellowLinks to an external site.!)
-Currently, I'm focusing on building machine learning models and diving deeper into data science.
-I’m looking to leverage and grow my skills in an internship where I can contribute to exciting projects and learn from industry professionals- got any leads?
-Let me know!
+I love Computer Science and very open to trying to every aspect of it before decidind on what interest me more.
+I will list them more throughly down below, but I have worked on a game project, a jou7rnal kind project, AI related project, and databases related projects.
+I thought I wasn't into projects requiring alot of data reading and collecting, but as someone who is big on continuously learning and building my skills, I believe taking initiative is key to growth.
+A year ago, I was accepted into the Break Through Tech program, and I completed it this last Spring of 2025.
+I focused on building machine learning models and dived deeper into data science.
+I’m looking to leverage and grow my skills in a professional setting where I can contribute to exciting projects and learn from industry professionals.

 🎯 Featured Project: https://github.com/wu-ada/26-CNM-Chatbot